Van Zandt County Vehicle Impound Guide

 How to Find Your Vehicle

-- Check Your Arrest Paperwork: The arresting officer should have provided you with paperwork after your arrest.
-This documentation often includes the name and contact information of the towing company used to impound your vehicle.
-Look carefully for this information.
+• Check your arrest paperwork: The arresting officer should have provided you with paperwork that includes the name and contact information of the towing company that impounded your vehicle.
+This is the fastest way to find your car.

 What You Need to Retrieve Your Vehicle